ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/rpmodel.md

    function arguments.

    The ``rpmodel`` package has suites of functions for calculating $J_{max}$ limitation and optimal $\chi$.
-These have been combined into classes {class}`~pyrealm.pmodel.jmax_limitation.JmaxLimitation` and {class}`~pyrealm.pmodel.optimal_chi.CalcOptimalChi`.
+These have been combined into the {class}`~pyrealm.pmodel.jmax_limitation.JmaxLimitation` limitation claas and a set of approaches to optimal chi calculated using subclasses of {class}`~pyrealm.pmodel.optimal_chi.OptimalChiABC`.
 This allows the common parameters and outputs of these functions to be standardised and the different methods are provided via a ``method`` argument to each class.

    When simulating C4 plants, the ``rpmodel`` package, the ``rpmodel`` function enforces a separate $J_{max}$ method (``rpmodel:::calc_lue_vcmax_c4``).
 This is equivalent to